Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Numerical Experiments

 \subsection{Application to Eysenck's Personality Questionnaire}

-We apply the propose JIC to a dataset based on the revised Eysenck's personality questionnaire \citep{eysenck1985revised}, a personality inventory that has been widely used in clinics and research.
-This questionnaire is designed to measure three personality traits, including extraversion, neuroticism, and psychoticism.
-We refer the readers to \cite{eysenck1985revised} for the characteristics of these personality traits.
-We analyse all the items from the questionnaire, except for lie scale items that are used to to guard against various concerns about response style.
+We apply the proposed JIC to a dataset based on the revised Eysenck's personality questionnaire \citep{eysenck1985revised}, a personality inventory that has been widely used in clinics and research.
+This questionnaire is designed to measure three personality traits, extraversion, neuroticism, and psychoticism.
+We refer the readers to \cite{eysenck1985revised} for the characteristics of these personality traits. {The factor structure of this personality inventory remains of interest in psychology, due to its importance in the literature of human personality and wide use in several studies worldwide \citep{barrett1998eysenck,chapman2013hierarchical,heym2013p}.
+In particular, it has been found that the dependence between items measuring the psychoticism trait tends to be lower than that between items measuring the other two traits.
+Based on this observation, some researchers suggested that psychoticism may consist of multiple dimensions \citep{caruso2001reliability}.
+We use the proposed JIC to investigate the factor structure of the inventory. }

+Specifically, we analyze all the items from the questionnaire, except for the lie scale items that are used to to guard against various concerns about response style.
 There are 79 items in total, each with ``Yes" and ``No" response options.
 An example item is ``Do you often need understanding friends to cheer you up?".
-Among the 79 items, 32, 23, and 24 items are designed to measure psychoticism, extraversion, and neuroticism, respectively.
-The determination of the number of latent factors underlying this personality questionnaire is important in personality psychology.
-Specifically, the number of factors underlying the revised Eysenck's personality questionnaire has been studied using data from many countries \citep{barrett1998eysenck}.

-Here, we analyse the female UK normative sample data \citep{eysenck1985revised} for the questionnaire, for which the sample size is 824 and there is no missing values.
-The dataset has been analysed in \cite{chen2019joint} using the same model given in Example 1 above.
+Among the 79 items, 32, 23, and 24 items are designed to measure psychoticism, extraversion, and neuroticism, respectively. {For each participant, a total score can be computed based on each of the three item sets.
+This total score is often used to measure the corresponding personality trait.} Here, we analyze a female UK normative sample dataset \citep{eysenck1985revised}, for which the sample size is 824 and there are no missing values.
+The dataset has been analyzed in \cite{chen2019joint} using the same model given in Example 1 above.
 Using a cross-validation approach, \cite{chen2019joint} find three factors.
 We now explore the dimensionality of the data using the proposed JIC.
 Specifically, we consider possible choices of $K = 1, 2, 3, 4, $ and 5.
-Following the previous discussion, the penalty term in the JIC is set to ${K}({N \vee J})\log(n /(N \vee J))$, where $n = NJ$, $N = 824$, and $J = 79$.
+Following the previous discussion, the penalty term in the JIC is set to ${K}({N \vee J})\log\{n /(N \vee J)\}$, where $n = NJ$, $N = 824$, and $J = 79$.